This information describes the procedure for donating peripheral (peh-RIH-feh-rul) blood stem cells at Memorial Sloan Kettering (MSK).Back to top

 New York, NY 10021

 You will have appointments 2 days in a row.
 Each harvesting session usually takes 4 hours.
 On these days, you will need to take the dose of filgrastim at least 1 hour before your appointment.

 You will lie on a bed or sit in a recliner chair during each harvesting session.
-A nurse who works in the Blood Donor Room will connect you to a machine either by an IV tube in each of your arms or by your tunneled catheter.
+A nurse will connect you to a machine either by an IV tube in each of your arms or by your tunneled catheter.
 Blood will be drawn through one of the IV lines or tunneled catheter ports.
 The blood will circulate through the machine and the machine will separate and collect your stem cells.
 The rest of your blood will be returned to you through your other IV line or tunneled catheter port.